 The role of cytoskeletal cues on genome stability

-Through a genetic screening, we identified several cytoskeletal proteins that affect the nucleus shape and ultimately genome stability.
+Through a genetic screening, we identified a non-conventional myosin protein called MYO10 that regulates the nucleus shape through which it mediates genome stability.
 These studies reveal some previously unidentified insights into how cytoplasmic cues shape the genome integrity in the nucleus.
-Among them is a non-conventional myosin protein called myosin X. We found that the protein level of myosin X is critical for normal cytoplasm-nucleus crosstalk.
+We found that the protein level of MYO10 is critical for the normal cytoplasm-nucleus crosstalk.
 We further demonstrated that MYO10 regulates inflammation and promote tumor growth.
 Yet, the pro-inflammatory tumor environment created by MYO10 high expression favored the therapy response of immune checkpoint blockades.
 These studies reveal an unprecedented insight into genome stability regulation and cancer therapy.

-The genome stability maintenance network functions as a double-edged sword.
+The genome stability maintenance network functions as a double-edge sword.
 At one hand, it protects the cell's DNA from damage.
 On the other hand, it has remained a central target in cancer therapy.
 The idea underpinning this strategy is that inhibiting the genome stability maintenance network makes cancer cells extremely sensitive to agents that damage their DNA, inducing the cell killing effect.
 Our laboratory is also interested in translate the knowledge that we gained above from bench to bed.
 The long-term goal is to cure or control cancers to increase the quality of life.
 Studies done in my lab have the potential to be translated into potential treatment for human diseases, including cancers.
-For instance, our recent discovery opened the door for a new way to treat cancers without the concurrent use of chemotherapeutic drugs.
-Therefore, this novel concept should significantly reduce the toxic side effect by chemotherapy.
-We wish to design a better therapy for cancer patients with more effect and less toxicity.
+We have been collaborating with chemists to design better and safer chemicals that will show potential in combating human diseases, particularly cancer.

 Franklin Mayca Pozo, Jinshan Tang, Kristine W Bonk, Ruth A Keri, Xinsheng Yao and Youwei Zhang*.
 Regulatory crosstalk determines the cellular levels of 53BP1, a critical factor in DNA repair.
-Journal of Biological Chemistry, in press, 2017. doi: 10.1074/jbc.M116.760645.
+Journal of Biological Chemistry, 292:5992-6003, 2017.

 Xiangzi Han, Franklin Mayca Pozo, Jacob N Wisotsky, Benlian Wang, James Jacobberger, and Youwei Zhang*.
 Phosphorylation of mini-chromosome maintenance 3 (MCM3) by Chk1 negatively regulates DNA replication and checkpoint activation.
-Journal of Biological Chemistry, published March 25, 2015 as doi:10.1074/jbc.M114.621532.
+Journal of Biological Chemistry, 290, 12370-12378, 2015.

 Jingna Wang, Xiangzi Han, and Youwei Zhang*.
 Auto-regulatory mechanisms of phosphorylation of checkpoint kinase 1 (Chk1).
 Cancer Research, 72, 3786-3794, 2012.

-Jingna Wang, Xiangzi Han, Xiujing Feng, Zhenghe Wang, and Youwei Zhang*.
-Coupling cellular localization and function of Chk1 in checkpoints and cell viability.
+Jingna Wang, Xiangzi Han, Xiujin Feng, Zhenghe Wang and Youwei Zhang*.
+Coupling protein phosphorylation and cellular localization of Chk1 in checkpoints and cell viability.
 Journal of Biological Chemistry, 287, 25501-25509, 2012.